valerieoni/tictactoe/README.md

 -   ### Design

     -   #### Colour Scheme
-        -   The main colors chosen are teal, pink and grey.
+        The main colors chosen are shades of green and blue.
+        - Spring green was used for the title to make it stand out.
+        - The blue colors used for the buttons are astranaut blue (#003D5B) and denim (#30638E).
+        - The X's and O's text on the board are red and blue.

     -   #### Typography
-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   Arial is the font used for all text aside from the markers on the board.
+So that the text stands out and feel like one is actually marking a spot on the board the permanent marker font has been used for the X's and O's on the board.

 *   ### Wireframes
     The wireframes for this project are: